public-activity/public_activity/README.md

 ## Screencast

 Ryan Bates made a [great screencast](http://railscasts.com/episodes/406-public-activity) describing how to integrate Public Activity in your Rails Application.

-## Upgrading from pre-0.4.0

-If you are using versions earlier than 0.4.0 please click [here](#upgrading) or scroll to the "Upgrading" section at the bottom of this README.

 ## Setup